 This is a 3-minute speech where you introduce yourself and share your own statement of personal belief.
 You will focus on one core belief and support why you hold this core belief using specific examples and events from your life experiences.
 For example, you may share a time when you first developed the belief and/or a time when it was further clarified or even modified.
 Support for this speech will come from personal experiences and stories; no outside research is required.
 You must include at least one object, picture, or other visual aid (projected onscreen so it is easily visible to all those in your audience) to help support what you are saying.
-You will hand in a paper copy of your outline on the first day of speeches.
 Examples of this type of storytelling are available at http://thisibelieve.org/